Residential Rental Assistance Program

-The application period opens on March 15, 2021 at 9:00am and will be open for two weeks.
-The application period will end on March 29, 2021 at 5:00pm.
+The application period opens on March 6, 2023 at 9:00am.
+City staff will begin reviewing applications submitted on or before March 30, 2023 at 5:00pm.
 All applications must be complete by this time to be considered.

 What Documentation Is Needed?